Last updated: 7 March 2018

 This sets out performance guidelines for securing your parapet and/or facade and highlights the importance of keeping your building weathertight.

-There may be pressure on engineering and building resources over the next 12 months.
+There may be pressure on engineering and building resources within the timeframe of your notice.
 Consider working with other building owners and jointly engaging an engineer and building contractor.
 Work with your neighbours to agree an approach to such features as a shared facade.

 If your work involves fencing off part of a pavement or street, ensure you have taken the necessary steps and have the right permits.